Martin & Regine: The World Concert Tour: Background and development

-Synopsis and reception
+Synopsis

 The concert opened with the duo performing excerpts from "You Are My Song", followed by a rendition of Shalamar's "A Night to Remember".
 The setlist continued with covers of "It's You" and "With You I'm Born Again", before Nievera left the stage and Velasquez went on to perform a medley of Vanessa Carlton's "A Thousand Miles" and "Pretty Baby".
 She then sang "Pangarap Ko Ang Ibigin Ka", the main theme song of her film of the same name.
 Next, Nievera and Velasquez performed a medley of OPM duets, which was followed by Nievera's performance of "Chasing Time" and "True Love".
 The pair then performed "Used To Be" and "As".

 The next segment opened with a tribute to James Ingram.
 Velasquez then performed a cover of Nievera's "Ikaw Ang Lahat Sa Akin", followed by "Hinahanap-Hanap Kita" and "Kailangan Kita".
 Nievera returned onstage for a performance of "My Sacrifice" and "I Don't Want to Miss a Thing".
 The next number saw the pair perform songs of Josh Groban, before closing with a medley of Broadway musical themes from the West Side Story, Jekyll & Hyde, Sweeney Todd: The Demon Barber of Fleet Street, and They're Playing Our Song.
 The show ended with an encore performance of "Forever" and "On the Wings of Love".

+Reception

 The concerts were met with high praise from critics.
 In a review of the opening night in Manila, the Philippine Daily Inquirer's Vladimir Bunoan wrote: "With their penchant for showy vocals, the two singers are natural as singing partners, and one could even sense that they bring out the best in each other vocally."
 He praised the duo's "haunting" and "bombastic" renditions, which he described as "show-stoppers".
 Bunoan, however, felt that despite being a "vocal match-up", the pair lacked a "sizzling onstage chemistry".
-Journalist Leah Salterio was also positive of the U.S. shows, writing that the Nievera's and Velasquez's "combined star power drew in some of the biggest Fil-Am audiences in recent memory".
+Journalist Leah Salterio was also positive of the United States shows, writing that the Nievera's and Velasquez's "combined star power drew in some of the biggest Fil-Am audiences in recent memory".